bigray0x/Drosera-Testnet-Node-Guide/README.md

 - you may get false if you check immediately after deployment.
 - It may take a 2-5 minutes to successfully receive "true" as a response.

+now wait for the role to be automatically assigned.
 ## Debugging common Errors

 1. operator config timeout not elapsed when trying to apply : simply wait and try after 15mins.